endlessm/electron-flatpak-base-app/README.md

    `flatpak-builder`, such as `--gpg-sign=KEYID` for gpg signing.

 ## Using
-To can use the base app to build an electron application flatpak, one way to do this is to specify it in a `flatpak-builder` manifest file.
+You can use the base app to build an electron application flatpak.
+One way to do this is to specify it in a `flatpak-builder` manifest file.
 ```json
 {